-Perfumes and Fragrances Played a Key Role in Ancient Civilisations
+Perfumes & Fragrances Played A Key Role In Ancient Civilisations

-The history of perfume during ancient Persia is normally associated with two words: pivotal and innovative.
+The history of perfume during ancient Persia can be summarised in two words: pivotal and innovative.

 Persia dominated the international perfume trade for centuries.
 They were given this prestige by becoming the first developers of non-oil based perfume and the innovative practice of infusing fragrances with water.

-Recovered documentation indicates to historians that throughout Persia there was an abundance of fragrance-producing workshops and perfume-manufacturing equipment.
+Recovered documentation indicates that throughout Persia there was an abundance of fragrance-producing workshops and perfume-manufacturing equipment.

-There was a very apparent consistency throughout ancient civilizations of respectful nobilities holding perfume in, particularly high regard.
-Such opinions were also shared throughout ancient Persia.
-An argument could be made to suggest that inside Persia, the wearing of perfume could be an exclusivity reserved only for royalty who would often demand that paintings and art be created depicting them with bottles of perfume and holding flowers in their hands.
+Perfume was held consistently in high regard by the nobility in this ancient civilisation.
+This opinion was also shared throughout ancient Persia.
+Inside Persia, the wearing of perfume may have been an exclusivity reserved only for royalty who would often demand that paintings and art be created depicting them with bottles of perfume and holding flowers in their hands.

 Ancient Civilisations & the Perfume Industry

-While they would also use perfume in religious ceremonies, rather than for grand occasions, perfume would be used to decorate places within the home that were dedicated to worship.
+While they would also use perfume in religious ceremonies, rather than for just grand occasions, perfume would be used to decorate places within the home that were also dedicated to worship.

-The Chinese were pioneers in regards to using perfume for (perceived) medicinal purposes by ‘purifying’ the environment around them by ridding the area of disease.
-It was taken as prevention is better than cure approach by usually applying perfume to rooms and things rather than themselves or each other when looking for health and wellbeing benefits.
+The Chinese were pioneers in regards to using perfume for (perceived) medicinal purposes by ‘purifying’ the environment around them, e.g. ridding the area of disease.
+They took the approach that 'prevention is better than cure' and usually applied perfume to rooms and objects rather than themselves or each other when looking for health and wellbeing benefits.

 Unlike their other ancient counterparts, it is believed that they were amongst the first through the history of perfume who placed a heavy emphasis on oriental herbs and spices.
-By taking advantage of the fragrance smells from their foods and medicines, the nobility were able to import ingredients via the silk roads to create personal fragrances.
+By taking advantage of the fragrant smells from their foods and medicines, the nobility was able to import ingredients via the silk roads to create personal fragrances.

-Another distinctive manner in which the history of perfume throughout ancient china is the use of fragrance spread much more widely through the general populace.
+Another curious part of the history of perfume throughout ancient china is the use of fragrance being spread much more widely across the general populace.
 Historians believe this trend was established through the Yuan, Ming and Qing dynasties.

-Authentic perfumes from ancient Rome can actually be experienced today thanks to ancient Rome and Greece having the foresight to document their processes for perfume making.
+Authentic perfumes from ancient Rome can actually be experienced today thanks to ancient Romans and Greeks having the foresight to document their processes for perfume making.

-Fortunately, historians have been able to help perfumery houses to recreate one fragrance that dates back to 1850 B.C. and is thought to have been manufactured in the oldest perfume factory in the world.
+Fortunately, historians have been able to help perfume houses to recreate one fragrance that dates back to 1850 B.C. and is thought to have been originally manufactured in the oldest perfume factory in the world.

-Similar to Persia, perfume had a significant impact on the ancient Roman economy.
+Similar to Persia, perfume had a significant impact on the economy of ancient Rome.
 They developed a global commercial network from what previously could be described as a basic farming village.

 However, it must be recognised that this passion and acceptance of perfumes was not universal.
-In fact, much-associated perfume and fragrance with wastefulness and opulence.
-Unfortunately, as the roman empire fell, so did its perfume industry with perfume and similar luxuries and products is forbidden.
+In fact, many associated perfume and fragrance with wastefulness and opulence.
+Unfortunately, as the roman empire fell, so did its perfume industry with perfume and similar luxuries and products being forbidden.

 This sentiment is often attributed to Pliny the Elder who was undeniably a key figure in the history of perfume during the era of the Roman Empire and its demise.